 When buying the car make sure that you bring your driving license along with you to prove that you are able to drive the car and to prove your identity.
 It is always advised to keep this on your person when driving in case stopped by the authorities.

 Although you don’t need to have insurance to buy a car, you will need it if you are driving the car anywhere after the purchase, even if it is a short journey.
 You are only legally allowed to drive the vehicle on roads once you have insured it.
-We recommend using Confused.com to find the best price for car insurance.
+We recommend using Confused.com to find the best price for car insurance or Cuvva if your looking for short term cover.

 When you buy a used car, the vehicle tax doesn’t transfer from the previous owner to you.
 You will need to tax the car yourself before you can start driving it.
 You can do this online on the government website, by post, or by calling the DVLA which has a 24/7 phone service.
 Once you have bought the car the seller will provide you with a ‘new keeper’ slip.
 On this, you will need the 12-digit reference number to tax your car.